 Secondary demographic data

-It's also a good idea to find out more about the habits and lifestyles of your audience.
+It's also a good idea to learn more about your audience's habits and lifestyles.
 You can ask questions such as:

 2️⃣ Gauging the demand